coderedcorp/coderedcms/docs/getting_started/install.rst

 ============

 .. note::
-     The tutorial uses Sass Support.
-It is recommended to use sass to follow along with the tutorial.
-See:
+     The tutorial uses the pro template.
+We recommend all serious websites start with the pro template for best flexibility:
      :ref:`sass_install`